-criteria by pian Type of performance criteria Description of performance criteria 2017 "External" financial performance criterion Comparison between the arithmetic mean of Legrand's consolidated EBITDA margin over a three-year period as published in the consolidated financial statements and the arithmetic mean of EBITDA margins achieved by companies forming part of the MSCI World Capital Goods index over the same period.
+Weight of performance criteria by plan Type of performance criteria Description of performance criteria 2017 "External" financial performance criterion Comparison between the arithmetic mean of Legrand's consolidated EBITDA margin over a three-year period as published in the consolidated financial statements and the arithmetic mean of EBITDA margins achieved by companies forming part of the MSCI World Capital Goods index over the same period.
 1/3 "Internal" financial performance criterion Arithmetic mean of normalized free cash flow as a percentage of sales over a three-year period, as published in the consolidated financial statements.
-1/3 criteria with criteria relating to operating margin and adjusted organic growth before acquisitions, in line with the Company's 2019 targets.

-Arithmetic mean of the average achievement rate of Group CSR Roadmap
+1/3 Non-financial performance criterion Arithmetic mean of the average achievement rate of Group CSR Roadmap priorities over a three-year period.
+1/3

-Following the Group's adoption of IFRS 16, on March 20, 2019 the Board of Directors, regarding the performance measurement for 2019 with respect to the 2017 plan, decided to replace the EBITDA and free cash flow
+Following the Group's adoption of IFRS 16, on March 20, 2019 the Board of Directors, regarding the performance measurement for 2019 with respect to the 2017 plan, decided to replace the EBITDA and free cash flow criteria with criteria relating to operating margin and adjusted organic growth before acquisitions, in line with the Company's 2019 targets.